 This is the part that covers your prescriptions.
 One of the problems with Part D is called “The Donut Hole.”
 The “donut hole” is a flaw in the coverage that causes people with a high prescription load to pay a disproportionate amount after a certain dollar amount has been spent.
 The chief way the “Affordable Care Act” (i.e. Obamacare) impacted Medicare benefits was to end the donut hole.
 The benefits for high usage patients will improve each year until the year 2020 at which point there will be no more donut hole.
 Unless you visit Dunkin Donuts…they still have them.
 It’s a good thing for retirees that the “hole” is getting filled.

 Also known as a Medicare Supplement, this helps pay the parts of your Medical Bills that traditional Medicare doesn’t cover.
-Traditional Medicare is often described as working like at 80/20 plan, but there are times that it can work like a 65/35 plan…which is not hardly as good.
+Traditional Medicare is often described as working like at 80/20 plan, but there are times that it can work like a 65/35 plan if you get hit with excess charges.
 In addition, there is no out of pocket maximum with traditional Medicare.
-A supplemental policy can give you that financial protection.
-I often recommend either the High Deductible F (though it is called a deductible, it works more like at out of pocket maximum).
-It is the least expensive supplement available.
-Many people prefer the regular “F” supplement or the “G.” Both of these are structured to minimize or virtually eliminate your out of pocket costs, but naturally for a higher premium.
+A supplemental policy can give you the financial protection of a low out of pocket maximum and coverage for excess charges.